LETTER FROM THE EDITOR

 TRADING IN PAKISTAN

-by Michael Carr, CMTAfter reading this month’s interview questions, I was decided to research Pakistan and the stock exchange in that country.
-The first thing I realized is that the news media really does only focus...
+After reading this month’s interview questions, I was decided to research Pakistan and the stock exchange in that country.

 THIS TIME IS DIFFERENT

-by Michael Carr, CMTMany traders cite those four words as the most expensive phrase in the English language.
-When investors become overly euphoric, they find new ways to justify high stock market valuations because this...
+Many traders cite those four words as the most expensive phrase in the English language.
+When investors become overly euphoric,...

 Contributor(s)